-Colin Kaepernick made headlines when he famously protested the national anthem last season, but has remained a free agent going into this season.
+Colin Kaepernick made headlines when he famously protested the national anthem last season, but he has remained a free agent going into this season.
 Many people are claiming Kaepernick is being blackballed and are disgusted by teams passing on the opportunity to hire Kaepernick but picking up other players instead.

 — NFLonCBS (@NFLonCBS) October 8, 2017

-It will be a tough decision for NFL teams as Kaepernick has worn socks depicting cops as pigs and has openly supported Fidel Castro by wearing a shirt with the dictator on it.
+It will be a tough decision for NFL teams, as Kaepernick has worn socks depicting cops as pigs and has openly supported Fidel Castro by wearing a shirt with the dictator on it.
 Political drama will likely follow him wherever he goes.

 NFL hero Kaepernick’s disgusting “pigs” socks - aimed at police men and women in uniform - who sacrifice their own lives to help others. pic.twitter.com/Mr9pWIdpWg